 We can not accept unvaccinated pets or pets whose boosters are overdue.
 You will need to make sure that their vaccination programme is up date several weeks before you plan to board.
-No pet should board within 7 days of a booster vaccine being given and pets that have never been vaccinated cannot board until 14 days after the course is complete.
+No pet should board within 7 days of a booster vaccine being given (ideally 21 days) and pets that have never been vaccinated cannot board until 14 days after the course is complete.

 Dogs require routine vaccination against Distemper, Hepatitis, Parvovirus and Leptospirosis and a further vaccination against Bordatella Brochiseptica and Parainfluenza (Kennel Cough).
 Some of these vaccines must be given annually, others every 3 years.
 Consult your vet for further details.